Diffusions with rank-based characteristics and values in the nonnegative quadrant: Appendix: The other degenerate case, Appendix: The other degenerate case, sigma = 0

 thus also

-It is rather interesting that the same process $\, \Lambda (\cdot)\,$ should do ``triple duty'', as the local time of both the sum $\, X_1 (\cdot) + X_2 (\cdot)\,$ and the maximum $\, X_1 (\cdot) \vee X_2 (\cdot)\,$, and as the increasing process in the \textsc{Skorokhod} reflection for the minimum $\, X_1 (\cdot) \wedge X_2 (\cdot)\,$. \end{rem}
+It is rather interesting that the same process $ \Lambda(\cdot) $ should do ``triple duty'', as the local time of both the sum $ X_1 (\cdot) + X_2 (\cdot) $ and the maximum $ X_1 (\cdot) \vee X_2 (\cdot) $, and as the increasing process in the \textsc{Skorokhod} reflection for the minimum $ X_1 (\cdot) \wedge X_2 (\cdot) $. \end{rem}

-{\it Synthesis:} Now we can reverse the above steps.
-Starting with a standard Brownian motion $\, V(\cdot)\,$, we define $\, Z (\cdot)\,$, $\, \Lambda (\cdot)\,$ and $\, L^Y (\cdot)\,$ via (\ref{A.16})-(\ref{A.15}); then $\, R_1 (\cdot)\,$, $ R_2 (\cdot)\,$ via (\ref{A.11}), and
+\textit{Synthesis}: Now we can reverse the above steps.
+Starting with a standard Brownian motion $ V(\cdot) $, we define $ Z (\cdot) $, $ \Lambda(\cdot) $ and $ L^Y (\cdot) $ via (\ref {A.16})--(\ref{A.15}); then $ R_1 (\cdot) $, $ R_2 (\cdot) $ via (\ref{A.11}), and

 as in (\ref{A.12}).
-It is clear from (\ref{A.14}) that this process $\, G(\cdot)\,$ is the \textsc{Skorokhod} reflection at the origin of the Brownian motion with negative drift $\, Z(\cdot)\,$ in (\ref{A.15}), thus nonnegative.
-It is also clear that the process $\, \Lambda (\cdot)\,$ satisfies (\ref{A.10}), as well as (\ref{A.13})-(\ref{A.18}).
+It is clear from (\ref{A.14}) that this process $ G(\cdot) $ is the \textsc{Skorokhod} reflection at the origin of the Brownian motion with negative drift $ Z(\cdot) $ in (\ref {A.15}), thus nonnegative.
+It is also clear that the process $ \Lambda(\cdot) $ satisfies (\ref{A.10}), as well as (\ref {A.13})--(\ref{A.18}).

-On a suitable extension of the probability space we need to find now a continuous semimartingale $\, Y(\cdot)\,$ of the form (\ref{A.4}), with the help of which we can ``unfold'' the process $\, G(\cdot)\,$ of (\ref{A.19}) in the form $\, G(\cdot) = | Y(\cdot)|\,$.
+On a suitable extension of the probability space we need to find now a continuous semimartingale $ Y(\cdot) $ of the form (\ref{A.4}), with the help of which we can ``unfold'' the process $ G(\cdot) $ of (\ref{A.19}) in the form $ G(\cdot) = | Y(\cdot)| $.
 Once this has been done we can define

 and verify the equations (\ref{A.1}), (\ref{A.2}) in a straightforward manner.
-In order to carry out this unfolding, the method outlined in subsection \ref{sec4.1.a} is inadequate; it has to be modified as follows.
+In order to carry out this unfolding, the method outlined in Section \ref{sec4.1.a} is inadequate; it has to be modified as follows.

-We enumerate the excursions of $\, G(\cdot)\,$ away form the origin, just as before, but now distinguish between those that originate at the corner of the quadrant ($R_1 =0$), and the rest ($R_1 >0$).
-Excursions of the first type are always marked $\,\Phi =-1\,$; while excursions of the second type are assigned marks $\, \Phi = \pm 1\,$ independently of each other, and with equal probabilities (1/2), just as in subsection \ref{sec4.1.a}.
-The resulting process $\, Y(\cdot)= \Phi (\cdot)\, G(\cdot) \,$ satisfies $\, G(\cdot) = | Y(\cdot)|\,$ and
+We enumerate the excursions of $ G(\cdot) $ away from the origin, just as before, but now distinguish between those that originate at the corner of the quadrant ($R_1 =0$), and the rest ($R_1 >0$).
+Excursions of the first type are always marked $ \Phi=-1 $; while excursions of the second type are assigned marks $ \Phi= \pm1 $ independently of each other, and with equal probabilities ($1/2$), just as in Section \ref{sec4.1.a}.
+The resulting process $ Y(\cdot)= \Phi(\cdot) G(\cdot) $ satisfies $ G(\cdot) = | Y(\cdot)| $ and